Catch-22 (film): Critical reaction

-Richard Schickel in LIFE panned the film, saying it failed to translate what made Joseph Heller's novel a generational phenomenon to the screen.
+Richard Schickel in Life magazine panned the film, saying it failed to translate what made Joseph Heller's novel a generational phenomenon to the screen.
 In his review entitled "One of our novels is missing," Schickel wrote:Mike Nichols' movie version of the novel is, in tone, as hot and heavy as the original was cool and light.
 Charitably, one might say that he was seeking the visual equivalent of the book's verbal style.
 But he failed abysmally, and in the process he and Writer Buck Henry have mislaid every bit of the humor that made the novel emotionally bearable and esthetically memorable, replacing it with desperately earnest proof they hate war....
 [T]he key to the film's almost total failure lies in its restructuring of the novel.
 It is shot as if it were a single hallucinatory flashback suffered by Yossarian, Heller's Everyman-turned-Bombardier....
 Far from seeming wild and free, this dream structure struck me as inhumanly manipulative, for it imposes on both the material and the audience a single, simple point of view: I'm crazy, they're crazy, we're all crazy in this crazy world.
 The characters can't wiggle free of it and live for so much as a single wayward, truly human moment.
 We, as an audience, are never allowed to think, feel, respond as we will.
 We are as trapped at a single level of response as ever we were in those hack war movies Nichols mocks.

 In later years, film historians and reviewers Jack Harwick and Ed Schnepf characterized the film as deeply flawed, calling Henry's screenplay disjointed, and claimed its only redeeming features were the limited aerial sequences.